guiand888/BoostCLI-container/README.md

 # BoostCLI Docker Container

 This project is a Docker container configuration for running [BoostCLI](https://github.com/valcanobacon/BoostCLI), a Python CLI program to send Boosts oer Lightning.
 This container also includes a secure SSH server for remote access.
-The project uses Docker for containerization, and instructions for Podman are also included.
+The project uses Docker for containerization.

 Thanks to [BoostCLI](https://github.com/valcanobacon/BoostCLI) by [valcanobacon](https://github.com/valcanobacon) for creating such a helpful tool!